nasa/bplib/docs/README.md

 BPLib docs - The BPLib API Guide build folder

-The BPLib Doxygen Build folder `bplib/docs` contains Doxygen template files and an API Guide source folder `docs/src`.
+The BPLib Doxygen Build folder `bplib/docs/doc-src` contains the Doxygen source files for the API Guide.

-The `bplib/CMakeLists.txt` file includes `docs/src` as a subdirectory to prepare the build folder for the `bplibguide` make target.
+The `bplib/CMakeLists.txt` file includes `docs/doc-src` as a subdirectory to prepare the build folder for the `bplibguide` make target.

 ### Usage